pedromedley/website/content/eula.md

 ### 5. CONSENT OF USE OF DATA

-You agree that Gregory Schier may collect and use information gathered in any manner as part of the product support services provided to you, if any, related to Insomnia REST Client.
-Gregory Schier may also use this information to provide notices to you which may be of use or interest to you.
+You agree that Floating Keyboard Software may collect and use information gathered in any manner as part of the product support services provided to you, if any, related to Insomnia REST Client.
+Floating Keyboard Software may also use this information to provide notices to you which may be of use or interest to you.